 Meeting up with an old friend, we made a quick weekend trip into

 Big Santa Anita Canyon above Sierra Madre.
 The first day I hiked with my son from Chantry Flats to Spruce Grove to camp.
 We set up camp and got our fire going while we waited for my buddy who was coming up late.
 This was also a gear shake-out and the maiden voyage of my new GSI Outdoors Halulite 2.7 L Pressure Cooker.
 While the pressure cooker is not intended for backpacking, it did allow us to enjoy Lentil Sweet Potato Curry while camping along Winter Creek.
 I hate cleaning dishes, but it was well worth the weight penalty.
 The second day we hiked through Sturtevant camp to the top of Mount Zion, through Hoegees Camp and back to Chantry Flats to complete the loop.

-A little recon this morning on Holy Jim Trail.
-The scenery was beautiful and the falls are flowing.
-It was nice to stretch my legs after a long week.
-Unfortunately, the dirt road is heavily rutted and the gate was closed increasing the hike by a few miles.
-I did see a place for sale if your midlife crisis includes becoming a hermit.
+Took a short solo hike in Santa Ana mountains on Holy Jim Trail.
+This was a opportunity to check trail conditions for the youth hike I was leading teh following week.
+The hike was scenic and the waterfall was flowing.
+Unfortunately, the dirt road is heavily rutted and the gate was closed increasing the hike by a bit.
+I ended up choosing something with a little better road condition for the car approach, but I did see a rustic cabin for sale if your midlife crisis includes becoming a hermit.

 I do not wish to be an artist, I only wish that art enables me to be. – Noah Purifoy 1963